 by Giovanna Buono

-Keep it in a container in the fridge for 3 or 4 days.
-If you like, you can also just boil the escarole and freeze it in a bag, well-drained.
-Once thawed, you can sauté it in a pan with olives and capers!
+You can store it in a container in the fridge for 3 or 4 days.
+If you wish, you can also simply boil the escarole and freeze it in a bag, well drained.
+You can reheat it in a pan with olives and capers.